chrisyco/duckshop/README.rst

        tools/grab-dependencies.sh
        mvn package

-   The first command downloads Bukkit_, Register_ and `Permissions 3`_
-   and installs them in Maven's dependency system.
+   The first command downloads Register_ and `Permissions 3`_ and installs them in Maven's dependency system.
 The second command compiles the actual plugin.

    If you use Windows, go to a pillow factory and get stuffed.